When to visit the vet?

 Prevention

-The preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of hip luxations includes measures to minimize the risk of injury.
-These include ensuring a safe environment where the dog cannot easily fall or be injured, as well as avoiding excessive physical stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being..
+PreventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of hip dislocations includes measures to minimize the risk of injury.
+This includes ensuring a safe environment where the dog cannot easily fall or be injured, as well as avoiding excessive physical strain.

-For breeds that are genetically predisposed, special precautions may be necessary.
-Breeders should pay attention to selecting healthy parents, and owners may consider genetic testing to assess the risk.
+For genetically predisposed breeds, special precautions may be necessary.
+Breeders should focus on selecting healthy parent animals, and owners can consider genetic testing to assess the risk.

 Early treatment of injuries and degenerative diseases can also help reduce the risk of hip luxation by maintaining the stability and health of the joint.